-Other amenities include a heated outdoor swimming pool, direct access to the Mickelson Trail, a General Store, Broken Spoke Cafe, laundry facility, and serving and selling wine and a great collection of beers.
-We’re excited to announce that as of May 15th, we will have a dedicated fiber-optic high-speed intranet line to LCCR.
-We also have a commerical kitchen and indoor eating area as well as an outdoor Pole barn available for rent.
-Enjoy the rippling creek and sounds of nature in this picturesque mountain meadow setting.
+Other amenities include a heated outdoor swimming pool, direct access to the Mickelson Trail, access to the UTV/ATV trails nearby, a General Store, laundry facility, serving and selling wine and a great collection of beers as well.
+We’re excited to announce that we will have free basic high-speed internet available at LCCR and a streaming option for those needing faster access.
+Enjoy the rippling creek and sounds of nature in this picturesque mountain meadow setting nestled in the pines.

 The Story of Larsson’s Crooked Creek

-Larry loved to camp and beginning in 1961 he took his new Sears “Ted Williams” tent/popup trailer on a 3,000-mile trip throughout the US visiting our National Parks, including Mt Rushmore.
+Larry loved to camp and beginning in 1961 he took his new Sears “Ted Williams” tent/popup trailer on a 3,000-mile trip throughout the US visiting our National Parks and Monuments, including Mt Rushmore.
 Grand Pa always made friends wherever he went, always eager to befriend fellow campers and to find common ground that led to discussions from baseball to the love of nature (Grand Pa had turned down a chance to play for the Chicago White Sox in favor of finishing his studies to be become a Pastor).
 Grand Pa loved his family and saw camping as a way to limit outside interruptions from disturbing family time together.
-One of his most favorite loves of camping life was gathering around the evening campfire often playing his guitar and singing “cowboy” songs.
+One of his favorite loves of camping life was gathering around the evening campfire often playing his guitar and singing “cowboy” songs.
 On numerous occasions I remember the campfire growing with nearby neighbors and other instruments, singing under the stars well into the night.
-This tradition we encourage at Larsson’s Crooked Creek Resort and unless there is a fire ban you are welcome to gather your family and neighbors around the campfire.
+We encourage this tradition at Larsson’s Crooked Creek Resort and unless there is a fire ban you are welcome to gather your family and neighbors around the campfire.

-Today, we look at the name “Larsson’s” as an example to follow, one of integrity and respect for all guest regardless of race, faith or income.
+Today, we look at the name “Larsson’s” as an example to follow, one of integrity and respect for all guests regardless of race, faith, or income.
 Our hope is that all feel welcome and that all are welcoming!
-We challenge all our guest to be the kind of guest that you would want to be camped next to, respectful and welcoming!
-In the short time that we have been privileged to own the resort we have truly been blessed with so many guests that we now consider friends and part of the Crooked Creek Family.
-This past year we changed our slogan to “Turning strangers into friends and friends into family”!
+We challenge all our guests to be the kind of guest that you would want to be camped next to, respectful and welcoming!
+In the short time that we have been privileged to own the resort we have truly been blessed with so many guests those we now consider friends and part of the Larsson’s Crooked Creek Family.
+This past year we changed our slogan to “Turning strangers into friends and friends into family because that has truly happened!

 Welcome to Larsson’s Crooked Creek Resort!